ordermentum/steveo/README.md

 [![npm](https://img.shields.io/npm/dt/steveo.svg)](https://www.npmjs.com/package/steveo)

-Steveo is a task management library for Kafka
+Steveo is a task management library for Kafka, SQS

 On a highlevel, it works as below, Steveo has 3 main components
 ```